 Efficiency, and efficacy is based on combative parameters in total.

-Many jiujitsu techniques are highly efficient and practical under unarmed dueling conditions or sport grappling rules, and become far less desirable in arrest and control or combat situations where the adversary can hit, grab your weapons, use their own weapons, or repeatedly smash your head into a curb.
+Many jiujitsu techniques are highly efficient and practical under sport grappling rules, yet become far less desirable and less effective where the purpose is different, such as in arrest-and-control or combat situations where the adversary can hit, grab your weapons, use their own weapons, or repeatedly smash your head into a curb.

 Economy of Technique

-Economical techniques are easily usable even when wearing armor, when carrying heavy gear, in confined quarters, or on uneven or unstable terrain.
+Economical techniques should be easily usable even when wearing armor, when carrying heavy gear, in confined quarters, and on uneven or unstable terrain.

 Techniques that are not economical – and remember, from a combative standpoint – are those which are not so efficient when the above elements are added.